-Before you start we strongly recommend that you read more about the nomination process.
+Before you start we strongly recommend that you read the nomination guidance (PDF, 1.1MB) and more about the nomination process.
 You can optionally download a PDF version of the form and submit via post or email.

 Letters of support